Question: I can see my dog’s skin has cleared up, so why do I have to bring him back to the vet?

 Secondly; avoid missing any doses – the prescribed frequency of administration and dose is important.

 Antibiotic resistance is a serious and complex issue.
 It is not just the bacteria present at the time of administering the medication that becomes resistant to the antibiotics, it is the new bacteria that multiplies that develops READY to resist the antibiotics.
-To read more about the issue of antibiotic/antimicrobial resistance in Australia, visit the Australian Government Department of Health here.

 If your pet has a skin condition, contact us today on 9878 3033.